Adapting your home: Access into and around your home

 When choosing a door entry intercom system also consider the following:

 • If you require door release, what kind of door do you have?
-E.g. if it's uPVC (plastic door and frame) you will need to ensure that the system is compatible with this type of door
+For example, if it's uPVC (plastic door and frame) you will need to ensure that the system is compatible with this type of door.

-• Can you operate a wall-mounted handset or would a portable handset be more convenient?
+• Can you operate a wall-mounted handset, or would a portable handset be easier?

-• What is the most convenient place to position the handset and do you need more than one?
-(E.g. in you lounge, near to your arm chair, in your bedroom next to your bed)
+• What is the most convenient place to position the handset, and do you need more than one (e.g. in your lounge, near to your armchair, in your bedroom next to your bed)?

 • Can you operate the buttons/switches on the handset?